Boris Johnson suffers heavy defeat in House of Lords over pensions triple lock

 Boris Johnson’s government has suffered a heavy defeat in the House of Lords over his plans to restrict increases in the state pension.

-Peers by 280 votes to 178 backed a cross party motion to keep retirement payouts linked to earnings – a large majority of 102.
+Peers by 280 votes to 178 backed a cross-party motion to keep retirement payouts linked to earnings – a large majority of 102.

 Under the amendment the so-called “triple lock” would stay in place but adjustments would be allowed to be made for the effects of the Covid-19 pandemic.

 The government had wanted to suspend the triple lock entirely, breaking a Conservative manifesto commitment to keep it in place.
-Labour, which backed the cross party amendment, says ministers are using the pandemic as a “smokescreen” to ditch the expensive policy commitment entirely.
+Labour, which backed the cross-party amendment, says ministers are using the pandemic as a “smokescreen” to ditch the expensive policy commitment entirely.

-The defeat means the government will either have to accept the amendment, or send its original plan back to the Lords again and risk prolonging political row.
+The defeat means the government will either have to accept the amendment, or send its original plan back to the Lords again and risk prolonging the political row.

 Under the triple lock, the state pension rises every year by the general rate of increase in earnings, the rate of inflation, or 2.5 per cent – whichever is the highest.